brightbox/terraform-provider-brightbox/website/docs/r/cloudip.html.markdown

 The following arguments are supported:

 * `target` - (Required) The CloudIP mapping target.
-This is the interface from a server, or the id of a load balancer or cloud sql resource
+This is the interface id from a server, or the id of a load balancer, server group or cloud sql resource.
 * `name` - (Optional) a label to assign to the CloudIP
 * `reverse_dns` - (Optional) The reverse DNS entry for the CloudIP

+Note that the default group for each account cannot be used as the target for a cloud ip.

 ## Attributes Reference